 Where to Stay in Melbourne: Boutique Hotels

 While we like a big luxe place occasionally, our preference for a stay of a couple of nights would always be a boutique hotel because of its individuality of style, its intimacy, the personal service, and the location, which tends to lean toward interesting inner-city suburbs, rather than city centres.
+Here are out picks of the boutique hotels in Melbourne.

 The Lyall Hotel